 Title Insurance = Peace of Mind

-Purchasing a home is probably the single largest investment you will make in your lifetime.
+The biggest investment you will make in your lifetime will likely be purchasing a home.
 So before you sign on the dotted line, you must be sure that the "title" of the property is clear of any other claims.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title company searches the title history of the property.
-The title company can almost always find any title problems and have these problems cleared-up before you close on the property.
+The title insurance company performs an extensive search on the property's title history.
+Through its research, the title company can almost always identify any title problems that may arise and have these problems cleared-up before you close on the property.

-Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Real Estate law is extraordinarily complex.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your owner's policy will describe the property and outline the limitations on your ownership.
 It will also cover what the title company is responsible for.
 Title insurance covers the following:

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-If this happens, the title insurance company will defend your title and will cost you nothing.
+If this happens, the title company will defend the title at no expense to you.

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
-Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
-Any number of other complex problems define "Defective title."
-The title company will find these title problems, or if they miss them, protect you from financial loss - up to the amount of the policy.
+Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
+Many other complicated problems define "Defective title" or "Clouded Title."
+The title insurance policy will protect you from these errors if the title company doesn't discover them.

 Got a Question?